-Section I assists students to pass Part 1 of the Certified Professional Secretary Examination by reviewing economic, accounting and business law fundamentals.
-In addition to one hour of credit, students will be awarded 1.5 CEUs.
+Section I helps students pass Part 1 of the Certified Professional Secretary Examination by reviewing economic, accounting and business law fundamentals.
+In addition to one hour of credit, students will be awarded 1.5 CFUs.

 ADM 305 11000 VOC/TECH CPS REVIEW SEC.
-II OFFICE SYSTEM
+II OFFICE SYS

-Section II assists students to pass Part 2 of the Certified Professional Secretary Examination by reviewing office technology, administration and communication.
+Section II helps students pass Part 2 of the Certified Professional Secretary Examination by reviewing office technology, administration and communication.
 In addition to one hour of credit, students will be awarded 1.5 CEUs.

-ADM 310 11000 VOC/TECH CPS REVIEW SEC.
+ADM 310 1 1 0 0 0 VOC/TECH CPS REVIEW SEC.
 III MANAGEMENT

-Section III assists students to pass Part 3 of the Certified Professional Secretary Examination by reviewing behavioral science in business and human resource management.
+Section III helps students pass Part 3 of the Certified Professional Secretary Examination by reviewing behavioral science in business and human resource management.
 In addition to one hour of credit, students will be awarded 1.5 CEUs.

-ADM 936 3 1 8 0 0 VOC/TECH OCCUPATIONAL EXPERIENCE
+ADM 936 3 1 0 0 8 VOC/TECH OCCUPATIONAL EXPERIENCE

 Opportunity for supervised work experience related to the major academic interests of students in an approved business setting.
 Students are guided by coordinated efforts of the employer/supervisor and the instructor.
 Skills and knowledge are applied by working a minimum of 120 hours.
+(P/F)

-(P/F) Prerequisite: Minimum employable skills as determined by instructor and with instructor approval
+Prerequisite: Minimum employable skills as determined by instructor and with instructor approval.